Chromatic convergence for the algebraic K-theory of the sphere spectrum: Proof of Theorem

-commutes: note the direction of the lower left diagonal arrow; the left vertical arrow is essentially defined in~\eqref{eq:qsplit} by the lefthand trapezoid.
-The proof of Theorem~\ref{thm:arith} is based on the following two lemmas proved below.
-As in the statement of the theorem, $S=\bS$ or $\bS_{(p)}$.
+which commutes by construction: the left vertical arrow is essentially defined in~\eqref{eq:qsplit} by the lefthand trapezoid.
+Note the direction of the lower left diagonal arrow; the first step in the proof is to show that we can make it go the other way:

 \begin{lem} The map $\pi_{*}(\holim K(L^{p,f}_{n}S);\bQ)\to \pi_{*}(K(\bQ);\bQ)$ factors through the image of $\pi_{*}(K(S);\bQ)$. \end{lem}